Steady-State Quantum Zeno Effect of Driven-Dissipative Bosons with Dynamical Mean-Field Theory: Steady-State Quantum Zeno Regime of the Bose--Hubbard Model

 \subsection{Steady-State Quantum Zeno Regime}

-In Sec.~\ref{sec:hard_core_bosons}, we considered the BH model in absence of any pump, for which the long-time limit ultimately corresponds to the complete depletion.
+In Sec.~\ref{sec:hard_core_bosons}, we considered the BH model in absence of any pump.
 Here, instead, we take the same approach of Ref.~\cite{Scarlatella2020} by including a small single-particle pumping $P_1 \ll \Gamma_2$ in the lattice in order not to have an empty stationary state.
 This is a key difference compared to the effective model in Eqs.~(\ref{eq:bh_model_eff_Hamiltonian}) to~(\ref{eq:bh_model_eff_G2}), derived in \cite{Garcia-Ripoll2009} for a lattice without a pumping mechanism.